nasa/fprime/docs/doxygen/mainpage.md

 \subpage OsQueue

-\page Svc Svc Compontents Ports and Classes
+\page Svc Svc Components Ports and Classes

 The Svc package provides standard components to support greater F´ applications.
 This includes command and data handling components used for more complete applications.